cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/basic_usage.md

 As long as the `GenericCall` method is implemented, it can be used as a generic call service instance for creating a generic call server.

 ### Create Server

+The server-side interfaces are all under the `github.com/cloudwego/kitex/client/genericclient ` package.

 #### NewServer